 Staying calm before premature birth

 You might feel confused or overwhelmed in the lead-up to the birth.
-Here are some strategies that can help you manage these strong emotions and stay calm:
+These strategies that can help you manage strong emotions and stay calm:

 - Do breathing exercises, muscle relaxation exercises or mindfulness exercises.